The reducibility of optimal 1-planar graphs: Left or right factor with order two

-\begin{remark} Notice that the $1$-planar drawing $F$ in Claim \ref{DF} may also be drawn as $F^1$ or $F^2$ as shown in Fig \ref{F1F2}, but they are isomorphic to $F$.
-If we consider $F^1$ or $F^2$, then some insignificant details in the following proof need to be adjusted.
-For example, if we consider $F^1$, then $v$ is in the ``interior" of $w_1uyw_1$ whereas $v$ is in the ``exterior" of $w_1uyw_1$ if we consider $F$.
-But it does not affect the correctness of our proof.
-So in the following we only consider $F$. \end{remark}

-We now show that the cycle $C$ has at least two crossing edges under $D$.
-Suppose that $C$ has the unique crossing edge $ux$ under $D$.
-That is to say, $uy$, $vx$ and $vy$ are non-crossing under $D$.
-First, by Claim \ref{DF}, $D$ contains $F$ as a subdrawing.
-We claim that $w_2y$ is crossed by some edge, say $w_3w_4$; otherwise, $uw_2yu$ is a non-crossing 3-cycle under $D$ (note that $uy$ and $uw_2$ are non-crossing), a contradiction to Lemma \ref{clean_oddcycle}.
-Furthermore, we claim that one of $w_3$ and $w_4$ is $u$.
-If not, then one of $w_3$ and $w_4$, say $w_3$, lies in $(uw_2yu)_{int}$.
-By Lemma \ref{2cell} (i), $w_3y$ is an edge, and thus $w_3x$ will be an edge of $G$.
-But $w_3x$ will cross at least two times; this contradicts that $D$ is 1-planar.
+\begin{claim} $C$ has at least two crossed edges in $D$. \end{claim} \begin{proof} Suppose $ux$ is a unique crossed edge.
+By Claim \ref{DF}, $D$ contains $F$ as a subdrawing.
+We claim that $w_2y$ is crossed by some edge, say $w_3w_4$; otherwise, the 3-cycle $uw_2yu$ is uncrossed in $D$, a contradiction to Lemma \ref{clean_oddcycle}.
+Furthermore, we assert that $w_3=u$ or $w_4=u$.
+If not, then $w_3$ or $w_4$, say $w_3$, is within $(uw_2yu)_{int}$.
+By Lemma \ref{2cell} (i), $w_3y\in E(G)$, and thus $w_3x \in E(G)$.
+But $w_3x$ crosses at least two times; this contradicts that $D$ is 1-planar.
 Thus, $w_3=u$ or $w_4=u$.
-Without loss generality, we assume that $w_3=u$.
-By Claim \ref{fact_3}, $w_4\ne v$, and thus $w_4$ must lie in $(w_2yvw_2)_{int}$, see Fig. \ref{a_crossingedge}.
-Furthermore, $w_4y$ is a non-crossing edge under $D$ by Lemma \ref{2cell} (i), and thus $w_4x$ is also an edge by Claim \ref{fact_3}.
-Now we see that $w_4x$ must cross $w_2v$, and hence $w_4v$ is a non-crossing edge under $D$ by Lemma \ref{2cell} (i).
-Note that $vy$ is also non-crossing under $D$.
-So $yvw_4y$ is a non-crossing 3-cycle under $D$, which contradicts Lemma \ref{clean_oddcycle}.
-Therefore, $C$ has at least two crossing edges under $D$.
+Without loss generality, assume that $w_3=u$.
+By Claim \ref{fact_3}, $w_4\ne v$, and thus $w_4\in (w_2yvw_2)_{int}$; see Fig. \ref{a_crossededge}.
+Furthermore, $w_4y$ is uncrossed in $D$ by Lemma \ref{2cell} (i), and thus $w_4x\in E(G)$ by Claim \ref{fact_3}.
+Now $w_4x$ must cross $w_2v$, and hence $w_4v$ is uncrossed in $D$ by Lemma \ref{2cell} (i).
+Note that $vy$ is also uncrossed in $D$.
+So $yvw_4y$ is uncrossed in $D$, a contradiction to Lemma \ref{clean_oddcycle}.
+Therefore, $C$ has at least two crossed edges in $D$. \end{proof}

-Now, we will prove that both the two edges $vx$ and $uy$ (on $C$) are non-crossing under $D$.
-Note that $D$ contains the subdrawing $F$.
+\begin{claim} $vx$ and $uy$ are uncrossed in $D$. \end{claim} \begin{proof} Note that $D$ contains the subdrawing $F$.
 As $vx$ and $uy$ are symmetric in $F$, we need only consider $vx$.
-We assume that $vx$ is crossed by some edge, namely $w_3w_4$, see Fig. \ref{twoad_crossedge}.
-We can observe that if $w_i\in V(F)$ for $i=3$ or $i=4$, then they can only be $w_1$ or $w_2$.
-In the following, it is sufficient to consider three cases.
+We assume that $vx$ is crossed by some edge, namely $w_3w_4$; see Fig. \ref{twoad_crossedge}.
+Observe that if $w_i\in V(F)$ for $i=3,4$, then they can be $w_1$ or $w_2$ only.
+So it is sufficient to consider three cases.